 Behind the Scenes

 I was one of those odd children that knew what I wanted to do since third grade.
 I blame my third grade teacher, Mrs. Gross, for teaching me multiplication tricks that helped me survive math class.
 Though I might have journeyed into other careers due to being a military spouse, education is my passion and students are my joy.
 My journey began in my home state of North Carolina (Go Heels!!).
 After graduating with my BA in English from the University of North Carolina at Pembroke, I taught at Swansboro Middle School (6th-8th, Behaviorally and Emotionally Handicapped) and continued to Southwest High School (11th, American Literature/Honors, SAT Prep).
 After getting hitched to the Air Force, I continued my career in North Dakota.
 While surviving negative double digits, I taught grades 7-12, not only grade level language arts courses, but also Debate, Creative Writing, and Speech.
 I have advised three Junior Classes: one in North Carolina, one in North Dakota, and one in the Netherlands.
 I've also advised the Dance Team at Southwest High and the Debate Team at Magic City Campus of Minot High School.
 While in North Dakota, my two sons were born and I completed my Master's Degree in Education.
 Surrounded by boys, I followed my husband to Geilenkirchen, Germany and taught at the same school my boys attended in the Netherlands.
 At AFNorth International School, I taught 8th and 9th grade and created and advised the Creative Writing Club.
-For my fifth year at NAHS, I will continue to teach English II and English II Honors and advise Mock Trial, Student 2 Student, and Speech and Debate Club.
+For my sixth year at NAHS, I will continue to teach English II and English II Honors and advise Mock Trial, Student 2 Student, and Speech and Debate Club.